WilcyWilson/Linux-Tips/BetterWayToMountDrive/README.md

-# Warning: Please use with caution since any changes in UUID value or the fstab configuration file can cause your system to not boot.
+# Warning: Please use with caution since any mistakes in UUID value or the fstab configuration file can cause your system to not boot.
 ## What is blkid?
 The blkid program is the command-line interface to working with libblkid(3) library.
 It can determine the type of content (e.g. filesystem, swap) a block device holds, and also attributes (tokens, NAME=value pairs) from the content metadata (e.g. LABEL or UUID fields).